Khalifa bin Salman Al Khalifa: Career

 Prince Khalifa was appointed as prime minister by his brother Emir Isa bin Salman Al Khalifa, in 1971.
 Therefore, he was assigned the control of government and economy, while his brother, the Emir, was involved in diplomatic and ceremonial affairs.
-Prince Khalifa received a World Peace Culture Award on 6 August 2017.
+Khalifa effectively ran the country since it became independent, while his brother the emir had a largely ceremonial role.
+After the death of Isa in 1999 and the accession of Hamad bin Isa Al Khalifa, he continued to wield great influence, though Hamad tried to counterbalance him with his crown prince, Salman bin Hamad Al Khalifa.

 Prince Khalifa is the founder of the Housing Ministry, and he reformed the Central Bank of Bahrain.
 During his premiership he was the head of the Oil and Economic Policy Council.